sijingzhangzsj0604/docs/docs/cloud/concepts/service.md

 show_feedback: true
 ---

-In API7 Cloud, the Service is a high-level abstraction for a backend (or upstream) from API Gateway's point of view.
-In terms of architecture, it's equivalent to a micro-service, which contains a set of [APIs](./api.md) (all of them will be effective on the API Gateway).
+In API7 Cloud, the service is a high-level abstraction for a backend (or upstream) from API Gateway's point of view.
+In terms of architecture, it's equivalent to a micro-service, which contains a set of [routes](./route.md) (all of them will be effective on the API Gateway).

 How to create a Service
 -----------------------